mlucy/mnist_aec_pytorch/README.md

 ## TODO
 * Implement Targeted, CW, and CW+ adversaries for exp3
 * exp4
-* Go back and do exp0 for pg.
-6/7?

 * https://arxiv.org/pdf/1608.04644.pdf discretizes pixel values to be in [0, 256) and then does lattice search if that isn't good enough.
   This paper seems to just let us pass arbitrary floats.
 Try it both ways?

 ## Thoughts